 The class applauds.
 “Excellent, Brad,” Jortner exclaims.
 “Now, try to do it like you’re about to have an orgasm.”

-"Doing this with my students shows how banal lyrics really are," Jortner says.
-"The pop songs they pick are memorable (it’s required that most of the class knows the words beforehand), but after they present them without the music, you see how the lyrics aren’t what makes them memorable."
-Jortner attributes that to sentimentality and pop-culture knowledge about the arts, and – of course – the music.
-"You couldn’t do this the other way around," Jortner says.
-"If you take the lyrics out of a sad song, the song will still be sad."
+“Doing this with my students shows how banal lyrics really are,” Jortner says after class ends.
+“The pop songs they pick are memorable, but after they present them without the music, you see how the lyrics aren’t what makes them memorable.”
+Jortner attributes that to sentimentality and pop-culture knowledge about the arts, and—of course—the music.
+“You couldn’t do this the other way around,” Jortner says.
+“If you take the lyrics out of a sad song, the song will still be sad.”

-Jortner isn’t the only educator preaching that pop lyrics can be a teaching device.
-"Lyricists of popular songs derive their ideas from every imaginable source," says B. Lee Cooper in the International Journal of Instructional Media.
-Cooper stresses that pop music, rather than being forbidden from the classroom as a "distraction from learning," should be treated as a supplement, the sugar coating around the less-tasty medicine of general education.
-For example, elementary school teachers can supplement fairy tales with Aretha Franklin’s "This Is the House That Jack Built" or "Hey, Little Red Riding Hood" by Sam the Sham and the Pharaohs.
-Health teachers can speak more freely to their students about drugs by playing songs like "Cocaine" by Eric Clapton or "White Rabbit" by Jefferson Airplane (here Cooper suggests bringing up drugs’ effect on the writing of the lyrics).
+Jortner isn’t the only educator using pop lyrics as a teaching device.
+“Lyricists of popular songs derive their ideas from every imaginable source,” says B. Lee Cooper in the International Journal of Instructional Media.
+Cooper stresses that pop music, rather than being forbidden from the classroom as a “distraction from learning,” should be treated as a supplement, the sugar coating around the less-tasty medicine of general education.
+Elementary school teachers, for example, can supplement fairy tales with Aretha Franklin’s “This Is the House That Jack Built” or “Hey, Little Red Riding Hood” by Sam the Sham and the Pharaohs.
+Health teachers can speak more freely to their students about drugs by playing songs like “Cocaine” by Eric Clapton or “White Rabbit” by Jefferson Airplane.
+(Here, Cooper suggests bringing up drugs’ effect on the writing of the lyrics, too).